4. User installed software

 1. Get an interactive node

 Always claim an interactive node because Singularity builds involve compilation and downloads that can use a lot of CPU time and memory.
-If you do this on login node you will have problems and your install will likely fail.
+If you do builds on login nodes you will have problems and your install will likely fail.

 [user@login-x:~]$ srun -c 2 -p free --pty /bin/bash -i